Skip to content

 """

-Rebuild a MIS solution to the original graph from
+Rebuild one or more MIS solutions to the original graph from

 a partial MIS solution on the reduced graph obtained